NikitaKolotushkin/NikitaKolotushkin/README.md

 - 🌱 I am currently learning everything
 - 🧑‍💻 I am looking to collaborate with other content creators
 - 🏆 2020 Goals: Create and contribute to Open Source projects
-- ⚡ Fun fact: I love videogames and assemble computers
+- ⚡ Fun facts: I love videogames and assemble computers

 ### Languages and Tools: